CanberraGrammar/codecadets-2018/four.md

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/NewRequest.png" alt="Create a new pull request" style="width: 100%;"/>

 * You will be taken to the following screen.
 Select your branch in the drop down menu labeled `compare`.
-If you don't see your branch, you likely failed to push it up.
+If you don't see your branch, you likely failed to push it up - if that is the case, go back over a few of the sections above.

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/PullRequest.png" alt="The Request" style="width: 100%;"/>

 * If your brach doesn't have any conflicts with existing files, it should merge it automatically.
-Once merged, check the repo's list of commits and you should be able to see yourself - if that is the case, go back over a few of the sections above.
+Once merged, check the repo's list of commits and you should be able to see yourself.

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/MergeSuccess.png" alt="Request successful" style="width: 100%;"/>